rehiy/webox-docker/README.md

 Re sail from alpine !

-Webox (`abbreviation for web-box`) is a customized LNMP server, which includes the following modules: MariaDB, Nginx, NodeJS, PHP, Redis.
+Webox (`abbreviation for web-box`) is a customized LNMP server, which includes the following modules: MariaDB, Nginx, PHP, Redis.
 And add some popular plug-ins.

 - mariadb 10.4.x